shannonekj/cluster_computing/Intro_to_Compute.md

       15144205   bigmemm AA_plant jgillung PD        0:00      1 24  200G   (Priority)
       15144210   bigmemm NT_plant jgillung PD        0:00      1 24  200G   (Priority)
 ```
-then we see **ALL** the jobs currently submitted to Slurm -- which usually quite a few!
+This is a list of **ALL** the jobs currently submitted to Slurm -- which usually quite a few!
 And often we won't be able to just scroll through the list to find our job(s).
 So, in order to only see your own jobs we can specify our username:
 ```
 squeue -u <username>
 ```